Danoso89/First-Web-App/README.md

 ### Week 3

 As of 24 August 2016, the app has a back-end developped with Node.js.
 When the info is received from the Github API, the front-end app calls the back-end, passing the relevant data to the server, and then the server persist this data.
+The callback passed when calling the Github API has been changed to implement it as jQuery promises, and the calls to the server have been created using promises too.
+I have implemented two promises: promised returned by jQuery ajax methods, and promises returned by Deferred.promise().

 For this part I have used:
+* Promises
 * Node:
   * FileSystem
   * Path